-Have you ever had to pay back a hundred friends at the same time, without an error?
+Have you ever had to pay hundreds of suppliers at the same time, without an error?
 It’s a daunting task, yet companies must do it to keep operating efficiently.
 Whether it’s payroll, contractors, or commissions, when it comes to people’s money, you cannot be late or make mistakes.

 While it’s easy to transact one-on-one, continuously paying a high volume requires a method known as bulk payments (also called mass payments, payouts, and batch payments).

 What is a Bulk Payment?

 A bulk payment is a bank system that allows a payor to make multiple debit payments to a bulk list, e.g., salary payment.
 A bulk list is a list of credit accounts or beneficiaries you intend to pay from a single debit account.
 The transaction shows as a single debit for the total amount of the payment on your bank statement.
 For a bulk payment, one needs to send money through different ways including:

 - Bank transfers (ACH)